brsr/antitile/docs/conway.rst

 Similarly, if :math:`k = 1/2`, the operator creates degree-2 vertices from
 degree-4 vertices.
 (The same applies to the :math:`k_i` and :math:`\ell_i` forms.)
-The operation of smoothing degree-2 vertices and faces cannot be represented as a chamber structure, or in the form :math:`L_x` or :math:`M_x`.
+The operation of smoothing degree-2 vertices and faces cannot be represented as a chamber structure (assumption 1), or in the form :math:`L_x` or
+:math:`M_x`.
 Neither can operations that create degree-2 vertices and faces be altered to smooth those features while retaining the ability to be represented as :math:`L_x` or :math:`M_x`.
 The issue is that the smoothing